 He got out and we looked at each other but said nothing.
 When he came back to his vehicle, for whatever reason I decided to say something, “you on your lunch break?”

 I don’t remember what he replied or how we got around to talking about it but he told me to look into investing in a couple of stocks.
 I made an impression on Uncle Jerry.
 I piqued his interest early in the conversation when I told him how I quit my job.
 People like personal stories.
 Tell someone you’re going to jail or that your dad is gay and they’ll listen.
-Before we departed from each other Uncle Jerry said, “Jason, I’ll always remember you.
+Before we departed from each other Uncle Jerry said, “Mr. Green, I’ll always remember you.
 You know why?
 You’re the only one I’ve ever met who told me he quit his job and had a smile on his face.”

 I didn’t know it then but that day was going to change my life.